Monday, March 28, 2022

 Fortunately I found a wedding announcement in an old photo album which told me the name was Pota Haralampakos.
 The first two syllables indicate light and joy, and the last -“akos”-refers to being from Laconia which is where Sparta is located.
 This detail was reassuring since we do know Pota was from that region of Greece.

 I tried to find out something about Tom Haralampakos on Ancestry, but came up disappointed.
-Then I remembered what Dad said about Harris so I tried “Tom Harris” in New Jersey and got too many possibilities.
-Finally I plugged in the name “Harris,” plugged in an estimated birth year and zoomed in on his country of origin by checking a box which said “exactly Greece.”
+Then I remembered what Dad said about Harris so I went with “Tom Harris” in New Jersey and got way too many possibilities.
+Finally I plugged in the name “Harris,” his estimated birth year and checked the box for his country of origin as “exactly Greece.”

 Bingo.